Is There an Official Language in Australia?

 - Police certificates

 Many people are searching and want to know that what is the official language of Australia?
-While there is no official language in Australia, the main language is definitely English.
+While there is no official language in Australia, the main language of Australia is definitely English.
 The written English used is closely related to the English of Britain, although there are a few differences in spelling.

-English is regularly spoken by over 80% of and citizens at home as a first language, even if a significant percentage of these people are bilingual or multilingual.
+English is regularly spoken by over 80% of citizens at home as a first language, even if a significant percentage of these people are bilingual or multilingual.
 That’s why it is considered that English is the official language in Australia.

 When European occupation of Australia began there were as many as 400 different indigenous languages, some of which were mutually intelligible, being more dialects than anything else.
 None of these languages has become adopted as either an official language or a national language of Australia in the same way as the indigenous language of neighboring New Zealand did (Maori).
 Many indigenous languages have either died out or are in danger of disappearing.
 Where one of the 70 odd indigenous languages that have survived is still widely used (mainly in the north of Western Australia, the Northern Territory, and Queensland), professional translators help to bridge the gap when it comes to providing government services.

-There are many other languages used in Australia, which belong to the sizable immigrant populations in that country.
-The six most important languages based on the numbers of people who speak that language at home are:
+There are many other main languages used in Australia, which belong to the sizable immigrant populations in that country.
+The six most important common languages in Australia based on the numbers of people who speak that language at home are: